FOUNDED FOR FRIENDSHIP.

-Today, the Compeer Rochester team of dedicated staff, Board and volunteers carries forward the founder’s vision and mission to provide healing friendship to community members living with mental illness—and to shatter the stigma of mental illness.
+Today, the Compeer Rochester team carries forward our founder’s vision and mission to provide healing friendship to community members living with mental health challenges — and to shatter the stigma surrounding mental illness.

 The New York State Office of Mental Health supports expansion of Compeer to other New York State communities.
 The Adult Program is established.

 Compeer is funded by the New York State Office of Mental Health to serve youth ages 6 to 18.

 Compeer establishes its first international affiliate, in Sydney, Australia.

 Compeer Rochester receives a federal grant for the Mentoring Children of Incarcerated Parents Program.